 eWIC has been successfully rolled out statewide!
-WIC participants can look forward to receiving their eWIC card at their next scheduled appointment!
-Please review the videos and information below to be prepared to receive and use your new card.
+All WIC participants will receive an eWIC card to shop.
+Please review the videos and information below to be prepared to receive and use your new card!

 WIC Videos – Learn About eWIC!

 Orientation videos for new WIC participants are found below (English and Spanish):

 eWIC transition videos for previous WIC participants are found below (English and Spanish):

 A video explaining how to checkout with your eWIC card at the store is found below:

 An informational video about maximizing WIC food benefits is found below:

 Wondering what foods are allowed to be purchased with your eWIC card?
 Click on the booklet below.